 OPERATIONALIZING ETHICAL RECRUITMENT

-Yes, it can be done.
+Yes, it can be done, as verified by workers!
 But from our experience it cannot be achieved in any scalable or sustainable way through recruitment agency certification schemes, audits, or pilot programs centered on "picking winners" that disregard the larger market.
 Training and capacity building can help when tied to more ethical, transparent systems for labour recruitment - but when they are not, they run the risk of being less impactful than they could be.